stueyG1t/CMALT-Stuart/index.md

 A key example of impact is the development of the Digital Backpack capabilities assessment tool.
 Originally conceived as a judgement-based quiz, the tool was redesigned as a confidence-based diagnostic in direct response to feedback from colleagues across the Academic Learning Enhancement (ALE) team, accessibility specialists, and digital skills practitioners.
 Their insight highlighted the potential for judgemental assessment models to alienate students – particularly those who lacked confidence or came from non-traditional learning backgrounds.

 I led the technical and pedagogical redesign to ensure the new tool was aligned with the **Jisc Digital Capabilities Framework** and the **UK Government’s Essential Digital Skills Framework**.
 The resulting confidence-based diagnostic now forms the basis of the university’s approach to digital skills assessment for incoming students.
-This work is described further in [Core Area 3](#core-area-3-specialist-area-of-practice).
+This work is described further in [Specialist Area 2](#specialist-area-2-the-digital-backpack--confidence-based-skills-assessment).

 This development is significant because there was previously no mechanism for diagnosing digital capability gaps at the point of entry.
 Given that all students are expected to engage with core digital tools from day one, the absence of diagnostic data created a serious equity issue.
 Without it, there was no effective way to allocate support, design inclusive interventions, or prioritise resources.
 By implementing the Digital Backpack as a formative, scalable tool, I have helped position it as a key institutional asset – providing a foundation for targeted upskilling, improved onboarding, and longer-term student success.